 The Daiichi Sankyo US Standards of Business Conduct represent those core values by which we conduct our business here in the United States.
-These Standards are consistent and aligned with the Daiichi Sankyo Group Corporate Conduct Charter and Individual Conduct Principles.
-We have included these documents here as the foundation on which the US Standards of Business Conduct are based.
+These Standards are consistent and aligned with the Daiichi Sankyo Group Corporate Conduct Charter and Employee Code of Conduct.
+We have included these documents here as the foundation on which the US Standards of Business.
+Conduct are based.